yanns/octopress/source/_posts/2016-02-10-trampoline-execution-context-with-scala-futures.markdown

 This overhead is not problematic for simple computations.
 But if we do 100 or 1000 of them, then it can have a significant impact on performances.

-And my opinion, Scala Futures have other problems.
+And in my opinion, Scala Futures have other downsides.

 For example, with the following code:
 ```scala